dshanr/oci-fn-streaming/README.md

 # OCI Function  to push messages to private streaming on Object upload

-This function uses Resource Principals to securely authorize a function to make API calls to OCI services using the [OCI Python SDK](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/index.html).
-It reads the content of the object uploaded from a bucket in Object Storage and pushes the event and file data to private stream endpoint.
+This function leverages Resource Principals for secure authorization, allowing the function to utilize the [OCI Python SDK](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/index.html) for making API calls to OCI services.
+It retrieves the content of an uploaded object from an Object Storage bucket and proceeds to send the event and file data to a private stream endpoint.

 The function calls the following OCI Python SDK classes:
 * [Resource Principals Signer](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/api/signing.html#resource-principals-signer) to authenticate